Lift and drag in three-dimensional steady viscous and compressible flow: Introduction

-The corresponding incompressible problem in three dimensions has been treated in two papers by \cite{Goldstein1929, Goldstein1931}, who follows \cite{Filon1926} to apply the Oseen approximation at a great distance from the solid.
-In his first paper Goldstein discusses two series of solutions of the equations, which corresponds exactly to the longitudinal velocity $\pu_\phi$ and the transversal velocity $\pu_\psi$ given by \er{HD}.
-The first series yields a set of particular integrals of \er{u-l}, in which the longitudinal velocities are associated with certain values of the pressure.
-In the second series, which is a set of particular integrals of \er{u-t} and of the nature of a complementary function, the velocities are rotational, while the pressure does not appear.
-Thus, Filon's drag formula \er{D-3D} is shown to still hold for three-dimensional incompressible flow, where the transversal inflow $Q_\psi$ is equivalent to the longitudinal outflow,

-where subscript `in' denotes incompressible.
-However, as pointed out by J.~M. Burgers, the solution of \cite{Goldstein1929} is valid only when the solid body is of revolution, and thus they are not sufficiently general.
+The corresponding incompressible problem in three dimensions has been treated in two papers by \citet{Goldstein1929, Goldstein1931}, who followed \citet{Filon1926} to apply the Oseen approximation at a great distance from the solid.
+In his { 1929} paper, Goldstein discussed two series of solutions of the { velocity field}, which corresponds exactly to { $\pu_\phi$ and $\pu_\psi$} given by \er{HD}.
+The first series yields a set of particular integrals of \er{u-l}, { where} the velocities are associated with certain values of the pressure.
+In the second series, which is a set of particular integrals of \er{u-t} and of the nature of a complementary function, the velocities are rotational while the pressure does not appear.
+Thus, Filon's drag formula \er{D-3D} is shown to still { hold.
+However,} as pointed out by Burgers in one of notes of \citet{Goldstein1931}, who was thus listed as a coauthor, the solution of \citet{Goldstein1929} is valid only when the solid body is of revolution, and thus they are not sufficiently general.

-In his 1931 paper, Goldstein investigates some more particular integrals, with special emphasis on singular solutions.
-He shows that for certain values of the pressure, the corresponding irrotational velocities $\na \phi$ have singularities, which have to be cancelled by the suitable component of the transversal velocity $\pu_\psi$.
-In particular, he divides $\pu_\psi$ into three parts, $\pv_1, \pv_2$ and $\pv_3$, each of which satisfies \er{u-t}.
-Then, $\pv_1$ cancels out the singularities in $\na \phi$, the sum $\pv_1+\pv_2$ satisfies the condition of continuity $\na\cdot(\pv_1+\pv_2)=0$, and $\pv_3$ satisfies the condition of continuity and the condition at infinity separately.
-Based on these analyses, \cite{Goldstein1931} obtains three major results:
+In his 1931 paper, Goldstein investigated some more particular integrals, with special emphasis on singular solutions.
+He showed that for certain values of the pressure, the { longitudinal velocity $\pu_\phi$ has} singularities, which have to be cancelled by the suitable component of the { transverse} velocity $\pu_\psi$. { Furthermore}, he divided $\pu_\psi$ into three parts, $\pv_1, \pv_2$ and $\pv_3$, each of which satisfies \er{u-t}.
+Then, $\pv_1$ cancels out the singularities in { $\pu_\phi$}, the sum $\pv_1+\pv_2$ satisfies the condition of continuity $\na\cdot(\pv_1+\pv_2)=0$, and $\pv_3$ satisfies { both the continuity condition and the far-field decaying condition}.
+Based on these analyses, \citet{Goldstein1931} obtained three major results:

 (i) Filon's drag \er{D-3D} is found still true in three dimensions.